hypercore-protocol/blog/posts/hyperspace.md

 ## Thanks

 And thanks to the community members who have jumped in to fix bugs, add docs, and explore what Hyperspace can do.
-You definitely won't want to miss [Frando's Rust implementation](https://github.com/frando/hyperspace-rs), which paves the way for working with classic, Node-based Hypercores in Rust, and [vice versa](https://github.com/datrs).
+You definitely won't want to miss [Frando's Rust implementation](https://github.com/frando/hyperspace-rs), which paves the way for working with classic, Node.js-based Hypercores in Rust, and [vice versa](https://github.com/datrs).

 \- Andrew and team